Polynomial functions on a class of finite non-commutative rings: The group of pure polynomial permutations

-To answer this question affirmatively it would be enough to show that the set of polynomial permutations $\PrPol[R_k]$ is a closed with respect of composition.
+To answer this question affirmatively it would be enough to show that the set of polynomial permutations $\PrPol[R_k]$ is closed with respect to composition.
 In particular, in the commutative case these equalities hold.

 In the following, we obtain a general form of \cite[Theorem~5.7]{polysev} for finite non-commutative rings.
-But, we can not ensure that the whole assertion of \cite[Theorem~5.7]{polysev} is valid in the non-commutative case.
-Because, in general, as we mentioned in Remark~\ref{isitredundant}-(\ref{qos}), we do not know if every permutation polynomial $f\in R[x]$ on the finite non-commutative ring $R$ is also a permutation polynomial on the ring $R_k$ with an exceptionally large class of chain rings (see Theorem~\ref{remlamd}).
+But we cannot ensure that the whole assertion of \cite[Theorem~5.7]{polysev} is valid in the non-commutative case.
+Because, in general, as we mentioned in Remark~\ref{isitredundant}-(\ref{qos}), we do not know if every permutation polynomial $f\in R[x]$ on the finite non-commutative ring $R$ is also a permutation polynomial on the ring $R_k$ with the exception of a large class of chain rings (see Theorem~\ref{remlamd}). \begin{proposition} Let $R$ be a finite ring.
+Then the stabilizer group $Stb_k(R) $ is a normal subgroup of the group $\overline{\mathcal{P}_R(R_k)}$.
+Furthermore, if every element of $\PrPol$ is the restriction to $R$ of an element of $\mathcal{P}_R(R_k)$, then